Agent Skills: Sell - Transform Vibes to SaaS

 Sell - Transform Vibes to SaaS

 This skill uses assemble-sell.js to inject the user's app into a pre-built template.
-The template contains security checks, proper Clerk integration, and Fireproof patterns.
+The template contains security checks, Pocket ID auth integration, and TinyBase data patterns.

 Convert your Vibes app into a multi-tenant SaaS product with: